bsagir61/LocaLint/README.md

 ### `Permission denied` while cloning

-You are probably trying to clone into a protected folder such as `System32`.
+You are probably trying to clone into a protected system folder.

-Move to Desktop or Documents first:
+Use Desktop or Documents instead:

 ```powershell
 cd "$HOME\Desktop"